 Can I use my CPAP without any water at all?

 Yes, you can use your CPAP without water.
 It will probably be best to detach the humidifier from your CPAP and connect the hose right to the CPAP.
 You will lose some benefits not using the humidifier, but many people find it better to sleep without it.
+We have a great article that goes into more detail about using your CPAP without any water here.

 What do the top manufactures say?